Madrapps/plot/README.md

 # plot
-An android compose library with different Graphs and Charts (*currently supports only Line graph, more types will be added soon*)
+An android compose library with different Graphs and Charts (*currently supports only Line graph and Area graph more types will be added soon*)

 <img src="/preview/line_graph_recording.gif" alt="Line Graph 1" width="600"/>